jeffhandley/strickland/docs/Forms/form.md

 # Built-In Validator: form

-The `form` validator performs validation on every field of a form for which validators are defined.
-The field validators are supplied as an object with the shape matching the form values object.
+The `form` validator performs both field-level and form-level validation.
+Field validators are supplied the same way `objectProps` validators are supplied as an object with the shape matching the form fields.
+The `form` validator also allows previous validation results to be provided on context so that results can be updated with the new results merged in.

 ## Parameters